svenvg93/svenvg93.github.io/_posts/2024-10-21-traefik-tailscale-cloudflare.md

 title: Securing Your Homelab with Tailscale and Cloudflare Wildcard DNS
 description: Use your domain name to access your homelab via Tailscale.
 date: 2024-10-21
 categories:
+  - Networking
+  - Zero Trust
+tags:
-  - selfhosting
+  - traefik
   - tailscale
-tags:
-  - docker
   - cloudflare
-  - tailscale
-  - traefik
 image:
   path: /assets/img/headers/2024-10-21-traefik-tailscale-cloudflare.jpg
   alt: Photo by Taylor Vick on Unsplash